dickeyf/darkstar-dev/README.md

 ```

 The compile.sh script will compile darkstar from within a temporary Docker container.
 Once it is done compiling, the result will remain in /home/user/workdir/darkstar.
-The rest of the compile.sh script will stage the build output in the /home/user/workdir/output directory and tar that into darkstar.tar.bz2
-darkstar.tar.bz2 used to install darkstar on a ubuntu 14.04 box, and the output folder can be used as a developper test environment.

-To develop, you simply have to point your favorite IDE to /home/user/workdir/darkstar, and whenever you need to build, launch compile.sh (Or a stripped down version of it) as often as you want.
-The first build will take a long time(Docker will download images and such), but once things gets cached, the build will be much faster.
+To develop, you simply have to point your favorite IDE to /home/user/workdir/darkstar, and whenever you need to build, launch compile.sh .
+Note that the first time Docker will need to pull lots of stuff and this will take time.
+Once the first compile is done, the next ones will be much faster.